hwdsl2/docker-ipsec-vpn-server/README.md

 | Cisco IPsec       | ✅                       | ✅                              |
 | IKEv2             | ✅                       | ✅                              |

 **Note:** To use the Debian-based image, replace every `hwdsl2/ipsec-vpn-server` with `hwdsl2/ipsec-vpn-server:debian` in this README.
+These images are not currently compatible with Synology NAS systems.

 ## How to use this image